-- Lessee...
-Wizardry came out in 1981.
+- Wizardry came out in 1981.
 But Richard Garriot (of Ultima) released Akalabeth in 1979.
 The game name comes from part of The Silmarillion; such "homages" were common with Garriot in his early games.
 Of course, Dungeons and Dragons came out in 1974... around the same time "Dungeon" was a popular game on mainframe computers.

 - Shin Megami Tensei was originally a classic first-person crawler like those mentioned above, then became a third-person crawler with occasional first-person elements.

-- The Diablo series, which began life as a Roguelike and ultimately became the Hack And Slash series we know and love today.
+- The Diablo series, which began life as a Roguelike which had you killing demons and undead in a sixteen-level dungeon and ultimately became the Hack and Slash series we know and love today.

 - Etrian Odyssey is a contemporary dungeon crawler that pays homage to games like Wizardry and introduces some spins of its own, most notably the F.O.E.s which are visible boss-like enemies that move with each step you take.